-Lisa Lazzari-Strasiser Brought In To Lead Unit Following 18 Years As Public Defender, District Attorney
+Lisa Lazzari-Strasiser Brought In To Lead Section Following 18 Years As Public Defender, District Attorney

-HARRISBURG ―Today, via video announcement, AG Shapiro launched Pennsylvania’s first statewide Conviction Integrity Unit ― a new division under the Pennsylvania Office of Attorney General.
-CIU’s mission is to review and reevaluate past convictions to ensure justice, working in partnership with the Commonwealth’s District Attorneys, law enforcement, and victims.
+HARRISBURG ―AG Shapiro launched Pennsylvania’s first statewide Conviction Integrity Section ― a new section under the Pennsylvania Office of Attorney General.
+CIS’s mission is to review and reevaluate past convictions to ensure justice, working in partnership with the Commonwealth’s District Attorneys, law enforcement, and victims.

 Shapiro named Lisa Lazzari-Strasiser, a former public defender and, most recently, Somerset County District Attorney, to spearhead this new initiative.